cumberland-terraform/compute-ec2/README.md

 ## AWS Core Compute Elastic Compute Cloud
 ### Overview

 This is the baseline module for a standalone **EC2** instance on the **MDThink Platform**.
-It has been setup with ease of deployment in mind, so that platform compliant storage space be easily provisioned with minimum configuration.
+It has been setup with ease of deployment in mind, so that platform compliant compute space be easily provisioned with minimum configuration.

 ### Usage